-Why Trump’s promise to move US embassy to Jerusalem is so controversial
+Why Trump’s promise to move US Embassy to Jerusalem is so controversial

 Support for Jerusalem

-There are millions of evangelical eyes on Trump, waiting to see if he will keep his campaign promise to move the embassy, longtime Pastor John Hagee told Fox News.
+Millions of evangelical eyes were on Trump, waiting to see if he would keep his campaign promise to move the embassy, longtime Pastor John Hagee told Fox News ahead of the president’s official announcement.

 “I can assure you that 60 million evangelicals are watching this promise closely because if President Trump moves the embassy into Jerusalem, he will historically step into immortality,” Hagee said.
 “He will be remembered for thousands of years for his act of courage to treat Israel like we already treat other nations.”